 -

-terms to add to their personal list of favorite American slang.
-Teacher monitors learners' choices
+The learner will add at least five slang terms to his/her personal list of favorite American slang.

 -